 Jennifer says

-These are great tips.
+These are great tips for new college students.
 I can’t imagine how much you’d have to think about when preparing your kids to go off on their own for the first time.
 How to fit all those personal items in the closet space provided is always a trick!

 Stacie says